-In The Cursed Fields of Golden Rice, the story of a simple-minded girl separated from her village and way of life, we read about double-displacement, and the tragedy that follows.
+In The Cursed Fields of Golden Rice, the story of a simple-minded girl separated from her village and way of life, we read about double displacement and the tragedy that follows.
 In Face in the Mirror, a woman recalls terror encounters that she has both heard and experienced throughout her life.
 This short story has an interesting segment where Kalita draws an excerpt from Toni Morrison’s The Bluest Eye to denote dominance against the oppressed.
 (Interesting Fact: Kalita has translated The Bluest Eye into Assamese.)

 Sending shivers down your spine is The Half-Burnt Bus, in which a bus destroys everything on its way in a flourishing town.
 With a dose of magical realism, the bus is a metaphor for the violence and devastation that befalls Assam.

 Kunu’s Mother is about a mother’s struggle to protect her young daughter against an insurgent demanding to marry Kunu.
 Mainao in The Girl with Long Hair has her hair cut off as a punishment for attending the boycotted Durga Pooja.
-Surabhi Barua and the Rhythm of Hooves reflects on the predicament of intellectuals who had to pay a heavy price for merely stating their opinions.
-The last story Ayengla of the Blue Hills is about a woman brutally raped by the Army that leaves her insane, interspersed with folklore.
+Surabhi Barua and the Rhythm of Hooves reflect on the predicament of intellectuals who had to pay a heavy price for merely stating their opinions.
+The last story Ayengla of the Blue Hills is about a woman brutally raped by the Army leaves her insane, interspersed with folklore.

 Written in tears: The Women and their stories

-Kalita’s protagonists are strong women characters who defy the diktat of the society, even if they have to suffer for it.
-With meaningless bloodshed and killing around, the women of the house fend for themselves, their husbands and children in physically challenging conditions.
+Kalita’s protagonists are strong women characters who defy the diktat of society, even if they have to suffer for it.
+With meaningless bloodshed and killing around, the women of the house fend for themselves, their husbands and their children in physically challenging conditions.
 They always try to bring order amidst all the chaos.

 Culture, land and folktales of Assam

 Kalita brings the nature and beauty of Assam in its entirety, with vivid descriptions of its topography.
-Lush greens, valleys, blooming flowers, livestock, honeycombs, paddy fields are beautifully described along with man’s ability to destroy them.
-There is a poignant part where we read about how the traditional gamocha, mekhela chador and dokhona3 of so many people ends up blood-stained.
+Lush greens, valleys, blooming flowers, livestock, honeycombs, and paddy fields are beautifully described along with man’s ability to destroy them.
+There is a poignant part where we read about how the traditional gamocha, mekhela chador and dokhona3 of so many people end up blood-stained.